 Similarities of the Ranking Factors

 Both Google and Bing do love a user-friendly site.
-But, besides this, there are many other factors that contribute to the organic ranking.
+But, besides this, there are many other factors that contribute to the organic ranking in each engine respectively.

 Differences in Ranking Factors